sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_sigma_calculations/administration_sigma_calculations.md

 <strong>IMPORTANT:</strong><br> A key benefit of Sigma Alpha Query is that it is seamless.
 There is nothing to configure, it just works, all the time. so customers benefit now and whenever Sigma adds more advancements.
 </aside>

-For example, if a user were to calculate a percentage change ([column 2] - [column 1])/[column 1]), Sigma would use Alpha Query.
-This substantially decreases the total number of queries issued to Snowflake during data prototyping and exploration.
+For example, if a user were to calculate a percentage change ([column 2] - [column 1])/[column 1]) in an existing workbook, Sigma would use Alpha Query. **This substantially decreases the total number of queries issued to Snowflake during data prototyping and exploration.**

 ### Sigma Cloud Lane

 <strong>4: Sigma Results Cache:</strong><br>
-Sigma maintains a mapping of Snowflake query ID’s.
-This cache actively manages a data structure containing a hash of the queries sent to Snowflake and their query ID.
-If a Sigma generated SQL query has been previously run, Sigma can request the result from Snowflake using the request ID instead of reissuing a new query.
+Sigma maintains a mapping of Snowflake query ID’s and their Sigma query ID.
+If a Sigma generated SQL query has been previously run, Sigma can request the result from Snowflake using the query ID instead of reissuing a new query.
 This allows us to leverage the caching mechanisms of your CDW without storing data in our own servers.<br>

 <strong>5: Sigma Materialization:</strong><br>
 Any data asset built in Sigma can be materialized as a table within Snowflake.
-By leveraging materializations on Manual Triggers or Automations in the Sigma UI, you can establish reusable tables that are less costly and more performant than re-running the queries.<br>
+By leveraging materializations on "Manual Triggers" or "Automations" in the Sigma UI, you can establish reusable tables that are less costly and more performant than re-running the queries.<br>

 ### Data Warehouse (Snowflake) Lane
 <strong>6: Cloud Services Tier:</strong><br>
 Query results in Snowflake are saved for 24 hours and are used only if the underlying data has not changed, non-deterministic functions are not used, etc.<br>

 <strong>7: Compute Tier:</strong><br>
-Also referred to as 'virtual warehouses,' this term describes a set of resources allocated to perform data processing tasks such as loading, querying, and running computations on data.
+Also referred to as "virtual warehouses", this term describes a set of resources allocated to perform data processing tasks such as loading, querying and running computations on data.
 These resources can be scaled on demand.<br>

 <strong>8: Warehouse Tier:</strong><br>
 In this tier, the fully managed caching feature retains the result set of every query executed for 24 hours.
 Subsequent queries that match previously executed ones are retrieved from the cache rather than reprocessing the entire query.
 This significantly improves query response times by utilizing previously computed results.<br>